zzzprojects/EntityFramework-Extensions/docs/pages/articles/concurrency.md

 ## Problem
 Your model have concurrency entity and you must resolve optimistic concurrency using a pattern.

-Concurrency exception normally happen on:
+Concurrency exceptions normally happen on:
 - BulkSaveChanges
 - BulkUpdate

 ## Solution - BulkSaveChanges
-When an concurrency error happen, only the first entry in error is returned (exactly like SaveChanges).
+When a concurrency error happens, only the first entry in error is returned (exactly like SaveChanges).

-There is three possible scenario:
+There are three possible scenarios:
 - Database Wins (You keep database values)
 - Client Wins (You keep current entity values)
 - Custom Resolution (You merge properties from database and client entity)